Goal: Improve access to capital for new and expanding high-tech enterprises.

 CIT GAP Funds provide seed- and early-stage near-equity and equity investments in Virginia-based technology, life science, and clean technology firms that exhibit a high potential for achieving rapid growth, generating significant economic returns, and leveraging private investment.
 Over the past five years the program has seen a significant increase in leveraged dollars.
 In FY2012, $3.69 million was invested in 27 GAP projects, which attracted additional private funding of $25.25 million.
 In FY2016, CIT invested in $2.3 million in 24 projects, which leveraged $92.3 million in additional funding.

 The CRCF promotes science- and technology-based research, development, commercialization, and company formation and growth.
 The Fund, which was initiated in 2011, makes awards to projects that align with sectors in the Commonwealth Research and Technology Strategic Roadmap and works in tandem with other federal and state programs to leverage matching funds.
 A significant portion of the funded activity occurs in partnership with Virginia universities.
-Between FY2012 and FY2016, 232 awards have been announced.
-In FY2012, $5.8 million was awarded for 47 projects, in FY2013, $3 million was awarded for 42 projects, in FY2014, $4.2 million was awarded for 52 projects, in FY2015, 38 projects received $2.8 million in funding, and in FY2016, 48 projects received $3.4 million in funding.
-In FY2016, a $3.8 million appropriation was provided for CRCF.
-This amount came about because the $2.8 million initial appropriation was augmented by a special appropriation of $1 million added in the 2015 General Assembly session.
+Between FY2013 and FY2017, 221 awards have been announced.
+In FY2013, $3.0 million was awarded for 43 projects, in FY2017, 40 projects received $2.7 million in funding.

 The Virginia Tobacco Commission established the $100 million R&D fund in 2009 to provide grant funding to public and non-profit organizations and educational institutions in support of conducting research and development and commercializing technology.
 The funded projects are selected to maximize the economic development impact on the 41-locality tobacco-dependent regions in Southern and Southwest Virginia.
 FY2012 saw the largest project outlays with $13.5 million for 7 projects.
 Project awards and funding totals dropped in 2012 but recovered to similar levels in FY2013 and FY2014.
 The program was put on hold in FY2016 while new guidelines for awards were developed, and thus no awards were made in FY2016.
-The program will resume in FY2017 with new and continuation applications accepted.
+The program resumed in late FY2017.

 R&D Tax Credits